crosstheages/public-data/patch-notes.md

   - Note: End of era rewards will not be based on the highest rating, it will instead be based either on current rating or a new system called "average rating", in any case it will be announced weeks before the end of the next era.
 - Gameplay
   - Disclaimer: All the changes below are part of our set of balance changes for the S1E2, although keep in mind that anything can be adjusted in the future.
+  - A new system "Affinity Stacking" has been added to the game:
+    - After each turn, each card affected by at least an affinity will gain +10 power.
+    - Losing one affinity does not reset this bonus, losing all of them does.
+    - Capture does also reset the affinity stacking bonus.
   - Special Abilities
     - We are renaming "Special Attack" to "Special Abilities" as some of them are not directly related to Attack.
     - Affinities Reinforcement
       - New SA: "As long as you own your Leader on the board, every card you own with at least one affinity has a power up of +20."
+      - Note: This bonus is independent from the "Affinity Stackig" system.
     - Shift Advantages
-      - New SA: "When played, your Leader shifts the arkhomes advantages, +150 becomes -150 and vice-versa.
+      - New SA: "When played, your Leader shifts the Arkhomes advantages, +150 becomes -150 and vice-versa.
 Lasts 3 turns."
     - Banner of Command
       - Buff: "As long as you own your Leader on the board, empower the Leader by +15 and all owned cards of the same Arkhome as your Leader by +45."
     - Field Influence
       - Buff: "As long as you own your Leader on the board, empower your field cards by +50 and weaken opponent field cards by -40.
 Your fields have -100 deck costs."
     - Power Stacking
       - Nerf: "For each turn elapsed and while you keep your Leader in your hand, its power is increased by +10 per turn."
-  - A new system "Affinity Stacking" has been added to the game:
-    - Whenever a card is affected by at least an affinity, it will gain +10 power for each turn elapsed while it keeps at least one affinity.
-    - Losing one affinity does not reset this bonus, losing all of them does.
-    - Capture does also reset the affinity stacking bonus.
+      - Note: Previously the power increase was effective starting from turn 1 or 2, now it's from turn 3 or 4.
 - Duel
   - All alert sounds have been updated (matchmaking, first and second alert for AFK / Timeout).
   - Coin toss bad luck protection no longer takes into account more than 2 games.